mathewsanders/Mustard/Documentation/Tokens with internal state.md

 Another useful pattern would be allow us to look for a matching sequence of scalars but using a template rather than a literal match.

-A `DateMatch` is a more complex `TokenType` that uses an internal template as the basis for tokenization:
+A `DateTokenizer` is a more complex `TokenizerType` that uses an internal template as the basis for tokenization:

 ````Swift